 The court will order visitation to occur.
 The visits may be made monitored.
 If visits are monitored they could occur at the DCFS office.
 It is likely that visits would only be three hours a week.
 It is best to have a friend or relative live-scan for the social worker and be assessed to be your monitor before the Disposition Hearing.
 If you have a DCFS approved monitor, then monitored visits can occur more frequently than three hours.

 The court orders visits based on a progression.
 The first visits are monitored, then once trust is built up through compliance, unmonitored visits, then overnight weekends, and then return.
 The social worker is given discretion to liberalize your visits.
 It is better to have the social worker liberalize your visits.
-You should work with your attorney on getting your visits liberalized.
+You should work with your Long Beach dependency attorney on getting your visits liberalized.

 Types of Review Hearings After Disposition